 If you decide to help treat your cat’s constipation or diarrhea by adding pumpkin to his diet, you should see improvements within a few hours to 1-2 days.
 Most cats will enjoy a bit of pumpkin mixed in with their wet food, or all by itself.
 You’ll want to buy the pure, cooked, pureed canned pumpkin (NOT pumpkin pie filling with sugar and spice and everything nice) and start your cat on it by adding 1/2 teaspoon to your cat’s wet food once per day to see how he does.
 You can gradually increase the amount of pumpkin to a total of 1 tablespoon per day, divided between meals.
 To keep pumpkin from spoiling, you can freeze it in ice cube or muffin trays and thaw it when necessary, or even give it as a frozen snack!
 Pumpkin, in limited quantities, can be added to your kitty’s meals on a regular basis.

 So is pumpkin good for cats?
 Yes!
 However, if your cat continues to experience diarrhea or constipation after trying pumpkin with no improvement, you’ll need to consult your veterinarian to make sure your kitty is healthy.
 You shouldn’t rely on pumpkin alone to “cure” your cat, although it is a supplement that can help short-term, minor digestive upsets.
-As usual, always ask your vet if you have any questions or concerns about your cat’s health and dietary needs.
+As usual, always ask your vet or a veterinary nutritionist if you have any questions or concerns about your cat’s health and dietary needs.